m0nxef/Animator/README.md

-# Welcome to the AnimatedPlaceholders Wiki
+# Welcome to the Animator Wiki

-AnimatedPlaceholders is a powerful and flexible Spigot plugin that allows server administrators to create dynamic, animated placeholders for use with PlaceholderAPI.
+Animator is a powerful and flexible Spigot plugin that allows server administrators to create dynamic, animated placeholders for use with PlaceholderAPI.
 This wiki will guide you through the installation, configuration, and usage of the plugin.

 ## Table of Contents